weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ### Run a Load Test on the Sock Shop

-To fully appreciate the topology of this app, you will need to run a load on the app.
+To fully appreciate the topology of this app in Weave Scope (the graph of your containers visible in Weave Cloud), you will need to run a load on the app.

 Run a load test with the following: